NCHS-CS/nchs-cs.github.io/idp/final-project/handouts/discovery.md

 ## Grading

-The discovery document will be graded based on adherence to the above guidelines.
-There is no formal rubric for this deliverable.
+Grading for this document will follow this rubric guide [here](/idp/final-project/handouts/rubric)